MakrooOwais/Graph_Theory/Lazy Dijkstra's Algorithm/readme.md

-# Lazy Dijkstra's Algorithm
+# Lazy Dijkstra's Algorithm with Shortest Path

-Dijkstra's algorithm is a famous algorithm used to find the shortest path between a starting node and all other nodes in a weighted graph.
-The algorithm works by iteratively selecting the node with the smallest distance from the starting node and updating the distances of its neighboring nodes.
-Lazy Dijkstra's algorithm is a variation of the classic Dijkstra's algorithm that uses a priority queue to efficiently select the node with the minimum distance.
+Dijkstra's algorithm is a widely used graph traversal algorithm that finds the shortest path from a starting node to all other nodes in a weighted graph.
+The classic implementation of Dijkstra's algorithm eagerly updates the priority queue to find the shortest distances efficiently.
+However, the "lazy" version of Dijkstra's algorithm, as shown in the provided Python code, optimizes this process by delaying updates to the priority queue until they are required.

-## Lazy Dijkstra's Algorithm Explanation
+## Lazy Dijkstra's Algorithm

 1. Initialize a dictionary `results` with all nodes having a distance of infinity, except for the starting node, which has a distance of 0.

 2. Create an empty set `visited` to keep track of the nodes that have been visited.

+3. Create a dictionary `prev` to keep track of the previous node in the shortest path for each node.
+Initialize all values in `prev` to None.

-3. Set the distance of the starting node to 0 in the `results` dictionary.
+4. Set the distance of the starting node to 0 in the `results` dictionary.

-4. Initialize a priority queue `priority_q` with the starting node and its distance as the first element.
+5. Initialize a priority queue `priority_q` with the starting node and its distance as the first element.

-5. While the priority queue is not empty, repeat the following steps:
+6. While the priority queue is not empty, repeat the following steps:
    a.
 Select the node with the minimum distance from the priority queue using the `min` function with a custom lambda function.
    b.
 Remove the selected node from the priority queue.
    c.
 Add the selected node to the `visited` set.

-6. Iterate through the neighbors of the selected node:
+7. Iterate through the neighbors of the selected node:
    a.
 If the neighbor is already visited, continue to the next neighbor.
    b.
-Calculate the new distance from the starting node to the neighbor by adding the distance from the current node to the neighbor's weight.
+If the new distance from the starting node to the neighbor is not better than the current distance, continue to the next neighbor.
    c.
-Update the distance of the neighbor in the `results` dictionary with the minimum of the current distance and the newly calculated distance.
+Update the distance of the neighbor in the `results` dictionary with the new distance.
    d.
+Update the previous node for the neighbor in the `prev` dictionary to be the selected node.
+   e.
 Add the neighbor and its updated distance to the priority queue.

+8. If the goal is only to find the shortest path between two specific nodes, we can return early as soon as the end node is visited.
+This optimization can substantially cut the computation time in some cases.

-7. Finally, return the `results` dictionary containing the shortest distance from the starting node to all other nodes.
+9. Finally, return the `results` dictionary containing the shortest distance from the starting node to all other nodes and the `prev` dictionary containing the previous node in the shortest path for each node.

-## Implementation Explanation
+## Shortest Path Calculation

-The provided Python implementation demonstrates the lazy Dijkstra's algorithm.
-Here's how it works:
+The provided implementation includes an additional function, `findShortestPath`, to find the actual shortest path between a starting node and an end node after running the lazy Dijkstra's algorithm.

-1. The `lazyDejkstras` function takes the graph (in the form of an adjacency list) and the starting node as input and returns a dictionary containing the shortest distance from the starting node to all other nodes.

-2. The algorithm uses a priority queue to efficiently select the node with the minimum distance.
-The priority queue is represented as a list of nodes, where each node is a list containing the node number and its corresponding distance from the starting node.

-3. The algorithm starts by initializing the `results` dictionary with all nodes having a distance of infinity, except for the starting node, which has a distance of 0.
+1. Call the `lazyDejkstras` function to get the `results` and `prev` dictionaries.

+2. If the shortest distance from the starting node to the end node is `float('inf')`, it means there is no path, so return an empty path.

-4. It then creates an empty set `visited` to keep track of the nodes that have been visited.
+3. Otherwise, initialize an empty list `path` to store the nodes in the shortest path.

-5. The starting node is added to the priority queue with a distance of 0.

-6. The main loop runs while the priority queue is not empty.
-In each iteration, the algorithm selects the node with the minimum distance from the priority queue using the `min` function.

-7. The selected node is removed from the priority queue and added to the `visited` set.

-8. The algorithm iterates through the neighbors of the selected node and updates their distances in the `results` dictionary if a shorter path is found.

-9. If a neighbor is already visited, it is skipped to avoid unnecessary calculations.

-10. The algorithm continues to explore the graph until all reachable nodes are visited.
+4. Starting from the end node, iterate through the `prev` dictionary to backtrack the shortest path by finding the previous node until reaching the starting node.

+5. Insert each node in the path list at the beginning, as we are backtracking from the end to the start.

-11. Finally, the `results` dictionary containing the shortest distances from the starting node to all other nodes is returned.
+6. Return the path list containing the shortest path from the starting node to the end node.

-## Example Output
+## Example

-For the provided graph:
+Consider the following graph represented as a dictionary:

 ```python
 graph = {